HKBU-VSComputing/2022_MM_DMAE-Mocap/README.md

 <p align="center"><img src="assets/framework.jpg" width="90%" alt="" /></p>

 This repository includes the source code for our ACM Multimedia 2022 paper on multi-view multi-person 3D pose estimation.
 The preprint version is available at arXiv ([arXiv:2207.07381](https://arxiv.org/abs/2207.07381)).
 The project webpage is provided [here](https://jjkislele.github.io/pages/projects/dmaeMocap).
+The dataset presented in the paper is provided [here](https://jjkislele.github.io/pages/projects/hkbuMocap).
 Please refer to this for more details.

 ### Dependencies